bobgreenshields/rivers-of-blood/encounters/Catacomb Temple.md

 Treasure in the family crypt

 - +1 arrows
-- 5 Frost arrows +3 and an additional 2d8 cold damage
+- 5 Arrows Rays of the Sun
+- 2 javelins of lightning

 #### Links to other nodes
 - staking out the temple